 Download my Guide to Walking a Labyrinth (includes a finger labyrinth exercise you can try)

-Contact me if you would like to book a labyrinth walk as part of a workshop for your organisation or community.
+Email or call me on 0438 915 830 if you would like to book a labyrinth walk as part of a workshop for your organisation or community.
 I have a 5 metre portable processional (or mirror) labyrinth as pictured below.

 Like to know more about mindfulness meditation?

 To explore more about mindfulness meditation click on the button below,